 As an International ICT Policy Manager, Erika analyses policy issues, political trends, processes, and regulations to provide competitive intelligence in support of client business objectives.
 She works closely with clients to develop public policy positions and represents their interests before national governments, industry groups, and multilateral forums.

-Prior to joining Access Partnership, Erika worked with Ernst & Young in New York and London where she counselled global financial institutions on the policy issues that arise from the use of new and transformative technologies.
-She has substantive expertise in the design and implementation of company-wide policies and strategies to respond to ever-increasing regulatory requirements in various sectors.
-Erika has also worked with leading international organisations, including the Organisation for Economic Co-operation and Development (OECD), where she developed studies on the impact of technology on the financial sector across Latin America and used key findings to draft tailored policy recommendations.
+Prior to joining Access Partnership, Erika worked with Ernst & Young, where she counselled global financial institutions on the policy issues created by new technologies.
+She has substantial expertise in designing company-wide strategies to respond to increasing regulatory requirements and has also worked with leading international organisations, including the OECD, where she developed studies on the impact of technology on the financial sector across Latin America and drafted tailored policy recommendations.

 Seha works with the Access Partnership team in Asia to help technology clients shape and influence the regulatory and policy environment in the region.
 She develops policy briefs and reports on various technology topics including FinTech, mobile, payments, big data and artificial intelligence.